node-usb/node-usb/Readme.md

 It is an error to release an interface with pending transfers.
 If the optional closeEndpoints parameter is true, any active endpoint streams are stopped (see `Endpoint.stopStream`), and the interface is released after the stream transfers are cancelled.
 Transfers submitted individually with `Endpoint.transfer` are not affected by this parameter.

 ### .isKernelDriverActive()
 Returns `false` if a kernel driver is not active; `true` if active.
+In Windows systems, this will always be `false`.

 ### .detachKernelDriver()
 Detaches the kernel driver from the interface.
+Ignored in Windows systems.

 ### .attachKernelDriver()
 Re-attaches the kernel driver for the interface.
+Ignored in Windows systems.

 ### .descriptor
 Object with fields from the interface descriptor -- see libusb documentation or USB spec.